 “Fatou Mbye’s commitment to diversity education and inclusion is genuine and contagious!
 Fatou regularly engages our leadership team in discussions related to understanding others through a lens different from our own.
 She often challenges our language by respectfully asking us to think about the meaning behind the words we choose, allowing us to identify opportunities to broaden our notions of inclusivity.
 This year she advised and led the West Campus Cultural Immersion and Service spring break trip of 24 students to New Orleans in addition to committing time to assist with other high-impact trips for students.
 She helped facilitate the Women’s Center trip for the National Black Girl Movement Conference in NYC.
 During this trip, Fatou attended conference sessions and engaged NC State students in discussions related to topics of empowerment, inequity and erasing barriers for educational success.”

 “The Engineering Place has worked for over 15 years to diversify the stream of students interested in careers in STEM.
 We recognized that any efforts to diversify the College of Engineering must start in elementary school.
-As a result, the staff of the Engineering Place have worked tirelessly to bring solid research on promoting and supporting educational diversity through improvements in the way that math and science are taught in K-12 schools and to placing importance on 21st century skills for all students.
+As a result, the staffs of the Engineering Place have worked tirelessly to bring solid research on promoting and supporting educational diversity through improvements in the way that math and science are taught in K-12 schools and to placing importance on 21st-century skills for all students.
 The Engineering Summer Programs have grown to serve over 1700 students each summer in grades 2-12.
 The staff have placed a priority on recruiting students who are traditionally underrepresented in engineering: females, African Americans, Hispanics and Native Americans.
-Budgeting for these self-sustaining programs is done in such a way as to allow for a substantial amount of scholarship support, so that no student will be turned away for an inability to pay.
-Where engineering at the undergraduate level (nationwide) is approximately 18% female and less that 10% ethnic minority, the camps are approximately 40% female are 32% ethnic minority, with a particularly high in Native American and African American participation.
+Budgeting for these self-sustaining programs is done in such a way as to allow for a substantial amount of scholarship support so that no student will be turned away for an inability to pay.
+Where engineering at the undergraduate level (nationwide) is approximately 18% female and less that 10% ethnic minority, the camps are approximately 40% female and 32% ethnic minority, with a particularly high in Native American and African American participation.
 These numbers are achieved through multiple means, including using diversity-friendly teaching techniques, paying particular attention to ensure that projects at the camp have real application to making the world a better place, partnering with community and religious organizations to recruit applicants and others.
-Last year, The Engineering Place offered the first ever engineering experience for visually impaired and blind high school students.
+Last year, The Engineering Place offered the first-ever engineering experience for visually impaired and blind high school students.
 Students came from all over the country to spend a week at NC State doing hands-on engineering projects and learning about navigating a university engineering program.
 This highly acclaimed camp will be offered again this summer.”

 The Chancellor’s Creating Community Awards program is coordinated annually by the Office for Institutional Equity and Diversity in partnership with the University Diversity Advisory Committee.
 The event is free and open to the campus community.